Pacific Tree Frog (Pseudacris regilla)

 This little frog (total length to 5 cm) is extremely variable in coloration.
 They can be mostly bright green, brown, tan, or even quite reddish, with or without a contrasty pattern of darker markings.
 Each frog is colored like this through life.
 One research study found that frogs tended to be in habitats that matched their coloration, but it was only a statistical tendency; plenty of frogs were found on substrates of inappropriate color!

-Pacific Chorus Frogs are associated with the wetlands in which they breed, but they may be found at some distance from them outside the breeding season.
-Formerly called tree frogs, they are not at all associated with trees, but live on the ground or up in herbaceous vegetation.
-They do have small pads on their toes like tree frogs, and they can climb quite well among the plants.
+Pacific Tree Frogs are associated with the wetlands in which they breed, but they may be found at some distance from them outside the breeding season.
+Although called tree frogs, they are not at all associated with trees, but live on the ground or up in herbaceous vegetation.
+They do have small pads on their toes like other tree frogs, and they can climb quite well among the plants.

 The calls attract females, and a male will clasp a female behind the front legs and ride on her back until she finds a suitable place to lay a cluster of 10-70 eggs.
 The male will then fertilize them.
 They will move and repeat this act several times.
 The eggs hatch in a few weeks, and the tadpoles grow rapidly and metamorphose into tiny frogs in a few months.
 Look for these froglets in marshy areas in midsummer.